Every pyrographer needs to know how to clean wood burner tips in order to preserve the integrity of the tool tips and improve their lifespan.

 What Is The Sponge For In Wood Burning?

-Here is how to clean pyrography tips before each use with a simple accessory.
+Here is a simple idea of how to clean pyrography tips before each use with a simple accessory.

 A wet sponge is normally used to wipe off any corrosion or debris that may be on the tip before the tool is used.